-As the final days of summer fade away, it’s time to start pulling out your sweaters, perfecting your hot chocolate recipe and getting your home ready for winter.
+As the final days of fall fade away, it’s time to start pulling out your sweaters, perfecting your hot chocolate recipe and getting your home ready for winter.

 Here are a few tips to prepare your home for the cooler months:

 Test your HVAC system before you need to use it

 Please note, it is common for a mild burning smell to arise from vents the first time you turn on the heating system.
 This is simply dust that has collected on the unit coils during the summer.
 If the problem persists, contact your Property Management Team.

 Maintain smoke and carbon monoxide detectors